thinkful-ei22/petful-client-jon-devin/README.md

-This is a simple web app which allows users to "adopt" different cats or dogs.
-Each animal has a short description.
+Petful is an adoption center for cats and dogs.
+This simple web app allows users to "adopt" different cats or dogs, which displays which displays a small profile of which animals you can adopt.
+However, the cats and dogs are lined up in queues, and you can only adopt the least recently added pet from each category.

 Live Link: https://afternoon-meadow-68859.herokuapp.com/